Why GPU Quotas Kill Creators Before Content Flows

 - Lead time exists - GPU quota provisioning takes 4-8 weeks; supply-side infrastructure must be ready BEFORE demand-side completes or creators experience delays the moment demand improves

-- Capital is not diverted - $38K/month (2.3% of $1.64M protocol investment) doesn’t slow protocol migration
+- Capital is not diverted - $38K/month pipeline cost ($0.46M/year) is 19% of the $2.90M protocol investment, a manageable parallel spend that doesn’t slow protocol migration

 The distinction: Solving a non-binding constraint destroys capital.
 Preparing the next constraint prevents it from becoming a bottleneck when the current constraint clears.

-- If capital-constrained: Defer—focus 100% on protocol migration.
+- If capital-constrained: Defer - focus 100% on protocol migration.
 Accept that creators will experience delays when demand-side clears until supply-side catches up.

-- If capital-available: Proceed—creator infrastructure ready when protocol migration completes.
+- If capital-available: Proceed - creator infrastructure ready when protocol migration completes.
 No gap between demand improvement and supply capability.

 Scale context from latency analysis: